Stefan2320/LDA-and-BIRCH-ML-Project/README.md

 and to put in practice unsupervised machine learning methods.
 For this task I chose the Latent Dirichlet Allocation (LDA) method which does topic modelling and is very similar to clustering by finding topics that a document belongs to, on the basis of words that it contains.
-The second method I chose is Balanced Iterative Reducing and Clustering using Hierarchies (BIRCH) algo- rithm which is used to perform hierarchical clustering over particularly large data-sets.
+The second method I chose is Balanced Iterative Reducing and Clustering using Hierarchies (BIRCH) algorithm which is used to perform hierarchical clustering over particularly large data-sets.
 These methods are applied on a data-set which has two clusters.